 When you bring home your bundle of joy, the first few days and even weeks, as a new family is exciting.
 And exhausting.
 You’re most likely not thinking about how to practice self-care with a newborn in the house.

-Your days are filled with skin to skin, swaddling, around-the-clock feedings, searching symptoms on Google, squeezing mealtimes or showers in between feedings, and checking under their nose just to make sure they’re still breathing.
+Your days are filled with skin to skin, swaddling, around-the-clock feedings, searching symptoms on Google, squeezing in mealtimes or showers in between feedings, and checking under their nose just to make sure they’re still breathing.

-You may not have hours to binge watch your favorite TV series or mindlessly wander the aisles at Target, but you can steal 10 minutes here and there for yourself.
+You may not have hours to binge-watch your favorite TV series or mindlessly wander the aisles at Target, but you can steal 10 minutes here and there for yourself.

 Here are 10 ways you can exercise self-care with a newborn to make sure both mom and baby are covered.
 They’re brief, inexpensive and you don’t even have to leave the house if you don’t want to!

 READ ALSO: 10 Baby Items I Used Most as a New Mom